rock59/httpng/doc/arch.md

 to HTTP(S) client - but then all clients would suffer increased delays.
 This should be configurable.
 - xtm queue size is configurable.
-- maximal HTTP `body` size is configurable.
+- maximal HTTP `body` size is limited.